late to the party album rollout

 ANALYTICS

-Action: build out double life content with workplace photoshoot and Tik Toks
+Action: build out double life content through proper branding materials and short form Tik Toks

 social listening

-• Increase in content shot at restaurant on Tik Tok and Instagram
+• Increase in content shot at workplace on Tik Tok and Instagram

 • Social media strategy brief for double life concept on Tik Tok